 Small claims trials are informal so that the parties can handle their own cases.
 Lawyers cannot appear without special permission of the court.
-Note that the State has the right to be represented by attorneys.
 The plaintiff first, and the defendant second, will present sworn testimony, evidence, and witnesses to the judge.
 The judge is only interested in facts.
 Your testimony should be brief and to the point.
 You may use written notes, but do not expect the judge to read a written statement.

 You, as the plaintiff, must prove your case.
 The defendant must prove any counterclaims (counterclaims are claims the defendant has against you.
 They are NOT defenses to your claims against the defendant).
-Be prepared with factual evidence like receipts, a written contract, police reports, witnesses, etc. You do not have the right to be transported to court for trial.
-You are responsible for arranging with your institution and with the court to appear by video or telephone.
+Come prepared with factual evidence like receipts, a written contract, police reports, witnesses, etc.

-Have the following ready to support your claim:
+Bring the following to support your claim: